 The Friends of the Yellowstone Gateway Museum’s mission is “To support the Yellowstone Gateway Museum of Park County, serving as museum ambassadors, fundraisers, and volunteers.”

 FYGM is a registered 501(c)3 non-profit organization.
 Your donations are tax-deductible.

 Bruce Graham, President

 Bruce Graham is a graduate of Park County High School and Montana State University where he studied history.
 Bruce is a retired Material Manager for Burlington Northern and Montana Rail Link, working in Livingston.

-Ed Dodge, Vice President
+Kate Todd, Vice President

 Sandrine Olds, Secretary